Day 3: Horseback Riding & Taaoa Bay

-You don’t have to venture too far from Atuona on this day and this can also be an optional day if you only have 3 or 4 days to spend in Hiva Oa.
+You don’t have to venture too far from Atuona on day three of this Hiva Oa itinerary.
+This day can also be an optional day if you only have 3 or 4 days to spend in Hiva Oa.

 After breakfast with a view in Pension Kanahau, go for some horseback riding with Paco from Hamau Ranch, one of the premier horsemen in French Polynesia.
 Horseback riding in the Marquesas Islands is a great way to explore the countryside.